Table of Contents

 Rohloff Shifter Adapters

-My Thorn Accessory Bar is well out of harms way, as it mounts off the steerer tube.
-I’ve done over 50,000km with this setup and have found it to be a practical and usable solution.
-The shifter location near the top of the handlebar makes it easy enough to change gears from the top of the bars, whereby the actuation for the Rohloff is like turning a door knob.
-Another advantage of having my shifter located near the stem; I’m not limited for choice of road handlebar.
+A Thorn Accessory Bar is well out of harm’s way, as it mounts on the steerer tube.
+I’ve done over 50,000km with this setup and have found it to be both a practical and usable solution.
+The shifter location near the top of the handlebar makes it easy enough to change gears from the top of the bars, whereby the actuation for the Rohloff is like turning a doorknob.
+Another advantage of having my shifter located near the stem; I’m not limited for the choice of drop bar.
 That was vital for finding a handlebar shape that suited me.

 The HubBub is another good way to mount a Rohloff shifter.
 It simply slides into your barend and creates a 22.2mm surface where you can mount your standard Rohloff shifter.
 It’s slightly lower and out of the way than other options, but has proven itself to be easy to use.

-The Norwid stem has a stub which pops out the side, allowing you to mount your Rohloff shifter.
+The Norwid stem has a stub on the side, allowing you to mount your Rohloff shifter.

 Prototype and Discontinued Rohloff Shifters

 The Mittelmeyer was my first attempt at having a neatly integrated Rohloff shifter setup.
 Unfortunately, the Mittelmeyer never worked as planned.
-Once setup, I found there was a bit more friction than usual.
-In addition, the metal surface didn’t really offer any grip in my hand to change the gears (which is why I prefer rubber gripshift options).
+Once set up, I found there was too much friction.
+The metal surface also didn’t really offer any grip.

 This prototype shifter was shown at Eurobike in 2013.
-It looks refined and promising!
+It looked refined and promising…

 Other Shifter Mounting Options

 I originally used the Minoura Space Grip to get my shifter into the same spot as with my Thorn Accessory Bar.
-I found it not be quite stiff enough, and to loosen over time.
+I found it both to not be stiff enough, and to loosen over time.

 Using a Greenspeed Computer Head Mount, you are able to cut the hoop off the end of the mount and fit the bar to existing downtube shifter mounts for old school radness.

-If you’re running a quill stem, a 22.2mm bar-end will be able to mounted off the side of your stem for a Rohloff shifter.
+Running a 22.2mm quill stem?
+You can mount a barend off the side of your stem for a Rohloff shifter.